JonnyHightower/neet/README.md

 Copyright 2007-2014 Jonathan Roach
 Email: jonnyhightower [at] funkygeek.com

-Some of the main features are:
+Some of the main features include:
-	Single interface to co-ordinate many tools
+	Single interface to co-ordinate many tools;
-	Portscans and service identification are done in batches, so useful results appear early on.
+	Portscans and service identification are done in batches, so useful results appear early on;
-	Easy to specify ranges to include and exclude, both for IP addresses and ports.
+	Easy to specify ranges to include and exclude, both for IP addresses and ports;
-	Doesn't create more traffic than is strictly necessary.
+	Doesn't create more traffic than is strictly necessary;
-	Detailed, timestamped logging
+	Detailed, timestamped logging;
-	All raw tool output available, as well as sensibly-arranged output in text format.
+	All raw tool output available, as well as sensibly-arranged output in text format;
-	Customisable speed and intensity
+	Customisable speed and intensity;
-	Reliable scanning from multiple interfaces and over VPNs Scan control allows you to pause / resume the scan Cancel scans on individual hosts.
+	Reliable scanning from multiple interfaces and over VPNs;
+	Scan control allows you to pause / resume the scan;
+	Cancel scans on individual hosts;
-	Monitor progress of the scanning.
+	Monitor progress of the scanning;
-	Very configurable.
+	Very configurable;
-	Neet shell (neetsh) is bash shell with many aliases for getting through results quickly.
+	Neet shell (neetsh) is bash shell with many aliases for getting through results quickly;
-	Exploitation for specific exploits included in the neet shell.
+	Exploitation for specific exploits included in the neet shell;
-	Dump credentials from remote hosts directly into your neet results without manually shunting files and commands between machines.
+	Dump credentials from remote hosts directly into your neet results without manually shunting files and commands between machines;
-	Documentation! man pages and "help" command in the neet shell.
+	Documentation! man pages and "help" command in the neet shell;
 	Many more.

 ** INSTALLATION **